 The authors' implementations are utilised for the trackers, as outlined in Table 2.
 Similarly, the face detectors' implementations are outlined in Table 1.
-HOG+SVM was provided by the Dlib project of King (2015, 2009), the Weakly Supervised DPM (DPM) (Felzenszwalb et al (2010)) was the model provided by Mathias et al (2014) and the code of Dubout and Fleuret (2012, 2013) was used to perform the detection.
-Moreover, the Strongly Supervised DPM (SS-DPM) of Zhu and Ramanan (2012) was provided by the authors and, finally, the OpenCV implementation by Bradski (2000) was used for the VJ detector (Viola and Jones (2004)).
+HOG+SVM was provided by the Dlib project of King (2015, 2009), the Weakly Supervised DPM (DPM) (Felzenszwalb et al. 2010) was the model provided by Mathias et al. (2014) and the code of Dubout and Fleuret (2012, 2013) was used to perform the detection.
+Moreover, the Strongly Supervised DPM (SS-DPM) of Zhu and Ramanan (2012) was provided by the authors and, finally, the OpenCV implementation by Bradski (2000) was used for the VJ detector (Viola and Jones 2004).
 The default parameters were used in all cases.
+The pre-trained detectors' models were utilised; only the most confident detection was exported per frame, there was no effort to maximise the overlap with the ground-truth bounding box; in all videos there is only one person per frame.

-For face alignment, as outlined in Table 3, the implementation of CFSS provided by Zhu et al (2015) is adopted, while the implementations provided by Alaborti-Medina et al (2014) in the Menpo Project are employed for the patch-based AAM of Tzimiropoulos and Pantic (2014) and the SDM of Xiong and De la Torre (2013).
-Lastly, the implementation of ERT (Kazemi and Sullivan (2014)) is provided by King (2009) in the Dlib library.
-For the three latter methods, following the original papers and the code's documentation, several parameters were validated and chosen based on the results
+For face alignment, as outlined in Table 3, the implementation of CFSS provided by Zhu et al. (2015) is adopted, while the implementations provided by Alabort-i-Medina et al. (2014) in the Menpo Project are employed for the patch-based AAM of Tzimiropoulos and Pantic (2014) and the SDM of Xiong and De la Torre (2013).
+Lastly, the implementation of ERT (Kazemi and Sullivan 2014) is provided by King (2009) in the Dlib library.
+For the three latter methods, following the original papers and the code's documentation, several parameters were validated and chosen based on the results in a validation set that consisted of a few videos from the 300 VW training set.